 RECIPE Salpicón

-Note: In the eating place, this dish is made with the beef knuckle, a large, lean, tough reduce that breaks down over extended cooking time.
-We’ve substituted eye of round in this model for making at domestic.
+Note: In the eating place, this dish is made with beef knuckle, a large, lean, tough reduce that breaks down over extended cooking time.
+We’ve substituted the eye of round in this model for making at domestic.

 Ingredients